Russell Street, Melbourne: Savoy Theatre

+Russell Street bombing (1986)

 On 27 March 1986, a car bomb was detonated on Russell Street near the Police Headquarters.
 Constable Angela Taylor died and 21 others were injured in what was described as a ‘revenge attack' on Melbourne police, perpetrated by Stanley Taylor and Craig Minogue.

 Transport

 Russell street is partly serviced by Kinetic Melbourne bus routes 200 and 207.

-Whilst the street does not have tram lines or train stations located on it, it is easily reached by public transport via Parliament, Flinders Street and Melbourne Central stations.
+Whilst the street does not have tram lines or railway stations located on it, it is easily reached by public transport via Parliament, Flinders Street and Melbourne Central stations.
 It also intersects with several streets which are serviced by Melbourne tramlines, including Victoria Street, La Trobe Street, Bourke Street, Collins Street and Flinders Street.